liveryvideo/docs/docs/ios-sdk.md

 ### Authentication

-- It is possible to authenticate either with a `token` or with a any desired `claims`:
+- It is possible to authenticate either with a `token` or with a list of `claims`:

 ```swift
 playerView.setInteractiveAuth(token: "token")